eberban/eberban/books/refgram/src/from_scratch/intro.md

   which is part of the logical framework.
 - __PU__: axiom toggle, which is the key component allowing to define new concepts in the language.

+All definable predicate words (root, compounds, i-variables) have by default an unknown truth value (mui).